stake-house/DecentralizedGraffitiDrawing/README.md

 ### Usage
 Check out `python3 Drawer.py --help` for available parameters.
-You need to specify your client because they each expect the graffiti file to be in a specific format.
+You need to specify your client because they each expect the graffiti file to be in a specific format. \
+Example: `python3 Drawer.py --network pyrmont --client lighthouse --out-file /mnt/ssd/lighthouse/graffiti.txt`

 Lighthouse, Teku and Prysm support reading the generated graffiti file, Nimbus isn't supported (yet!).
 Just let the script run in another process (using screen, for example).
 Also don't forget restarting your eth2 validator client with the file specified:
 - [Lighthouse](https://lighthouse-book.sigmaprime.io/graffiti.html#1-using-the---graffiti-file-flag-on-the-validator-client):
-  `lighthouse vc --graffiti-file /path/to/your/graffiti.txt`
+  `lighthouse vc --graffiti-file /path/to/your/graffiti.txt` `lighthouse vc --graffiti-file /mnt/ssd/lighthouse/graffiti.txt`
 - [Prysm](https://docs.prylabs.network/docs/prysm-usage/graffiti-file/):
   `prysm.sh validator --graffiti-file=/path/to/your/graffiti.txt`
 - [Teku](https://docs.teku.consensys.net/en/latest/Reference/CLI/CLI-Syntax/#validators-graffiti-file):
-  `teku vc --validators-graffiti=/path/to/your/graffiti.txt`
+  `teku vc ----validators-graffiti-file=/path/to/your/graffiti.txt`

-## Rocketpool users
-This is WIP.
-I'll try to integrate the script nicely into rocketpools docker stack so you don't have to worry about graffiti files, client compatibility and other stuff.

 ### Disclaimer
 In theory, it shouldn't be possible for this script to interrupt your staking performance,